flurie/sdp/README.md

 Why is it needed?
 --------------------------------------------------------------------------------
-The purpose of SDP is, firstly, to save acceptable working quality (in comparsion with older and specialized libraries) with greater functionality, and secondly, to allow the joint use of various structures and libraries.
+The purpose of SDP is, firstly, to save acceptable working quality (in comparsion with using older and specialized libraries) with greater functionality, and secondly, to allow the joint use of various structures and libraries.

 What SDP provides?
 --------------------------------------------------------------------------------